ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/software_install/make.md

 Installing Simple Bioinformatics Software
 ===========================================

-**1\.** Let's spend some more time installing software.
+**1\.** Let's spend some time installing software.
 We will first install an Illumina read trimmer called **sickle** written by members of the Bioinformatics Core.
 The source code for many bioinformatics software are on github.... sickle is found on the [Bioinformatics Core github page](https://github.com/ucdavis-bioinformatics).

 ---